pic pic

 ERROR: MethodError: no method matching setindex!(::String, ::Char, ::Int64)

 The key characteristic of mutable objects is their ability to modify existing elements.
-Moreover, mutability commonly allows for the dynamic addition and removal of elements.
-In a subsequent section, we'll present various methods for implementing this functionality.
+Additionally, it commonly allows for the dynamic addition and removal of elements.
+In a subsequent section, we'll present various methods for implementing this last functionality.
 For now, we simply demonstrate the concept by using the functions push! and pop!, which respectively add and remove an element at the end of a collection.

 x = [3,4]